-- Failure to fulfill or resolve academic or disciplinary probation requirements via breech of contract. - Not maintaining a passing grade in 2 courses in 1 session/semester. - Student is dismissed for a failing grade in nursing, radiologic science, or general education courses if they are currently on probation or if have been on probation previously. - Students are allowed 1 occurrence of probation during their tenure at Bellin College.
-The need for a second probation will result in dismissal.
-(Exceptions may apply to students in their last session/semester.) - A failure in any course in any session within the 15 Month Option is an automatic dismissal since all courses must be completed in sequence. - Receipt of an incomplete in more than 2 enrollment sessions or 2 incompletes in 1 semester or grading period. - If a student is not able to progress in their curriculum plan due to space or course availability they will be dismissed from the College. - The College reserves the right to dismiss any student from the program when that student's health, performance, and/or behavior jeopardize the safety of patients, other students, or College faculty, staff, visitors, and/or guests. - Failure to pay tuition/fees by the prescribed deadline unless arrangements are made with the Bursar. - Failure to complete the degree within 6 years.
+- Failure to fulfill or resolve academic or disciplinary probation requirements via breech of contract. - A student who is unsuccessful in two (2) major courses will be dismissed (see Progression Policy).
+Exceptions may apply to students in their last session/semester. - A student who is unsuccessful in three (3) general education courses will be dismissed (see Progression Policy which also states students may repeat a failed course one time only). - A failure in any course in any session within the 15 Month Option as all courses must be completed in sequence. - Receipt of an incomplete in more than two (2) enrollment sessions or two (2) incompletes in one (1) semester or grading period. - If a student is not able to progress in their curriculum plan due to space or course availability. - Failure to pay tuition/fees by the prescribed deadline unless arrangements are made with the Bursar. - Failure to complete the degree within 150% of enrollment term. - The College reserves the right to dismiss any student from the program when that student's health, performance, and/or behavior jeopardize the safety of patients, other students, or College faculty, staff, visitors, and/or guests.